adamrehn/ue4-docker/README.md

 - A minimum of 200GB of available disk space
 - A minimum of 8GB of available memory (10GB under Windows)
 - [Python](https://www.python.org/) 3.6 or newer with `pip`
-- The dependency packages listed in [requirements.txt](./requirements.txt), which can be installed by running `pip3 install -r requirements.txt`
+- The ue4-docker package itself, which can be installed by running `pip3 install ue4-docker`

 Building **Windows containers** also requires: